 Go get a Kleenex and wipe those tears.

-THANK YOU, Kristen, Bethlehem Lutheran
+Kristen, Bethlehem Lutheran

 Vibrant Faith in Action at Grace Lutheran Church! (organized based on the Five Principles)